 Dr. Amani Abou-Zeid is the African Union Commissioner in charge of Infrastructure, Energy, ICT and Tourism.
 For more than 30 years, Dr Abou-Zeid, an Egyptian nation, has served in leadership positions in international organisations and has amassed a remarkable mix of experience from across continents and stakeholders.
 She has managed AfDB largest operational portfolio and implemented national and continental multi-sectoral development programmes, including implementing the world’s largest solar power plant.
 In 2018, she launched the Single African Air Transport Market, delivering on the first flagship project for African Integration under African Union Agenda 2063.
 This year, she launched Africa’s digital transformation strategy and many other continental initiatives and projects.
 Dr Abou-Zeid has a multi-disciplinary education: Electrical Engineering, Cairo University; MBA, Université Senghor; MPA, Harvard University; and Ph.D.
 Social and Economic Development, The University of Manchester.

 Josefa Leonel Correia Sacko, from Angola, was re-elected as African Union Commissioner in 2021, with an extended portfolio encompassing in addition to Rural Economy and Agriculture, the Blue Economy and Sustainable Development.
 Prior to her current role, she was nominated as executive administrator on the Administrative Council of the Funds for Agriculture Development and also served as Special Adviser to two ministers in Angola, the minister of environment and the minister of agriculture.
 Commissioner Sacko is a leading agronomist and was the former Secretary-General of the Inter-African Coffee Organization (IACO).
 Sacko also served as special adviser to the Vice-President of The Panafrican Woman Organization for Southern African Region.

-Damilola Ogunbiyi is CEO of Sustainable Energy for All, Special Representative of the UN Secretary-General for Sustainable Energy for All and Co-Chair of UN-Energy.
+Damilola Ogunbiyi is a sustainable energy advocate and Co-Chair of UN-Energy.
 She is also a Commissioner for the Global Commission to End Energy Poverty.
-Damilola Ogunbiyi was formerly the Managing Director of the Nigerian Rural Electrification Agency, where she successfully negotiated the construction of solar mini-grids and the deployment of home systems across Nigeria.
-She also worked as a Senior Special Assistant to the President on Power and Head of the Advisory Power Team in the Office of the Vice President of Nigeria.
+Before joining SEforALL, Ogunbiyi was the first female Managing Director of the Nigerian Rural Electrification Agency, where she successfully negotiated the construction of solar mini-grids and the deployment of home systems across Nigeria.
+She also worked as a Senior Special Assistant to the Nigerian President Buhari on Power and was the first female to be appointed as the General Manager of the Lagos State Electricity Board.